ingredient investigation

 - Replace one bottle at a time.
 Don’t try to detox the whole sink in a day.
 Pick the next refill, and choose a brand that publishes its full INCI list.

-If you want a head start on what to look for, our hidden toxins guide breaks down the 12 most common offenders by category, and our Branch Basics comparison shows what a transparent ingredient disclosure actually looks like side-by-side.
+If you want a head start on what to look for, our hidden toxins guide breaks down the most common offenders by category, our Branch Basics comparison shows what transparent disclosure looks like side-by-side, and our 60-second label-reading guide turns all of this into a quick aisle checklist.
+If you’d rather skip the detective work, every Ecolosophy concentrate publishes its full INCI list, and our free Academy walks you through detoxing your home one bottle at a time.

 The single most useful question to ask a cleaning brand: “Can you send me the full INCI list of every surfactant in this product?”
 The brands that answer in one email are the ones worth your money.
 The brands that need a week to “check with their formulator” are usually the ones hiding the ethoxylation.